guoqiang-zhang/RAME/README.md

 # Rapidly Adapting Moment Estimation (RAME)

-The code for RAME is inherited from the original implimention of SGD in Keras
+* The code for RAME is inherited from the original implimention of SGD in Keras
+* Tested platform: Keras + Tensorflow